 Requirements for course approval

-Final exam, comprising a 4 hour written school exam.
-The final exam is in English.
+Final exam, comprising a 4 hour written take home exam.
+The final exam must be written in English.

 Grading scale A-F.